48d31kh413k/1337-Piscine-42/README.md

 # 1337
  My solutions for the June Piscine 2021. <br />
-  If you encounter an error or an incorrect output, you can: <br/>
-    -Open an issue on github. <br/>
+  Please open an issue on github If you if you find anything incorrect.<br/>
   If you have any tips I would like to hear, any feedback is appreciated.
 Thank you. <br/>
  `Don't Copy, Learn.`
 # READ THIS BEFORE YOU PASS THE EXAM <br/>
 ### **Logging into and setting up an exam** <br/>